autogoal/survey/docs/search-space.md

 ### Single model pipelines

 When a single model is trained end-to-end, which is often an estimator (e.g., a classifier or regressor).
-An example is training a linear regression model for price estimation on tabular data, or fine-tunning a fixed-architecture neural network end-to-end for image classification.
+An example is training a linear regression model for price estimation on tabular data, or fine-tunning a concrete neural network architecture end-to-end for image classification.

 **Examples:** {!docs/single_pipeline_examples.md!}

 ### Fixed-size pipelines

 When a few fixed atomic steps are considered, e.g., data preprocessing, feature selection, dimensionality reduction, and classification.
 In each step, several different algorithms with they respective hyperparameters can be considered.

 **Examples:** {!docs/fixed_pipeline_examples.md!}